0

 The bridge is known by a variety of names including; Kawarau Gorge Suspension Bridge, Kawarau Suspension Bridge, Kawarau bridge and Kawarau Bungy Bridge.

-Text imported from Wikipedia article "Kawarau Gorge Suspension Bridge" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Kawarau Gorge Suspension Bridge" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants